Genetically modified crops: Glyphosate

-As of 1999, the most prevalent GM trait was glyphosate-tolerance.
+The most prevalent GM trait is herbicide tolerance, where glyphosate-tolerance is the most common.
 Glyphosate (the active ingredient in Roundup and other herbicide products) kills plants by interfering with the shikimate pathway in plants, which is essential for the synthesis of the aromatic amino acids phenylalanine, tyrosine, and tryptophan.
 The shikimate pathway is not present in animals, which instead obtain aromatic amino acids from their diet.
 More specifically, glyphosate inhibits the enzyme 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS).

 This trait was developed because the herbicides used on grain and grass crops at the time were highly toxic and not effective against narrow-leaved weeds.
 Thus, developing crops that could withstand spraying with glyphosate would both reduce environmental and health risks, and give an agricultural edge to the farmer.

 Some micro-organisms have a version of EPSPS that is resistant to glyphosate inhibition.
 One of these was isolated from an Agrobacterium strain CP4 (CP4 EPSPS) that was resistant to glyphosate.
 The CP4 EPSPS gene was engineered for plant expression by fusing the 5' end of the gene to a chloroplast transit peptide derived from the petunia EPSPS.
 This transit peptide was used because it had shown previously an ability to deliver bacterial EPSPS to the chloroplasts of other plants.
 This CP4 EPSPS gene was cloned and transfected into soybeans.

 The plasmid used to move the gene into soybeans was PV-GMGTO4.
 It contained three bacterial genes, two CP4 EPSPS genes, and a gene encoding beta-glucuronidase (GUS) from Escherichia coli as a marker.
 The DNA was injected into the soybeans using the particle acceleration method.
 Soybean cultivar A54O3 was used for the transformation.